-This sharp rise scares people in this organization, not to mention regular citizens.
+This sharp rise concerns people in this organization, not to mention regular citizens.

-Some of the findings say that asbestos is to blame, but the troubling thing is it might be environmental and secondary exposure, meaning people aren’t even expecting to be exposed to the deadly substance.
+Some of the findings say that asbestos is to blame, but the troubling thing is it might be environmental and secondary exposure, meaning people aren’t even aware of their exposure to the deadly substance.

-This is a dreadful cancer that attacks the mesothelium and is sometimes hard to detect.
-It occurs when the protective membrane that helps keep internal organs safe is plagued by a cancer.
+This dreadful cancer attacks the mesothelium and is sometimes hard to detect.
+It occurs when the protective membrane that helps keep internal organs safe is plagued by cancer.

-However, it is important to understand that mesothelioma should not be mistaken as a form of lung cancer.
+However, it is essential to understand that mesothelioma should not be mistaken as a form of lung cancer.

 While both diseases affect the lungs, they occur in different parts of the lung.
 Mesothelioma occurs in the lining of the lungs, also known as the mesothelium.